-School board members in Pennsylvania are elected public officials.
-School directors are elected every other year in what Pennsylvania’s “Election Code” calls the “municipal election,” which occurs in November of odd-numbered years.
+School board directors in Pennsylvania are elected public officials.
+A portion of school directors are elected every other year in the municipal election, which occurs in November of odd-numbered years.
 The terms of office of school directors begin and end on the first Monday of December following that election.

-- If board members are elected at large, they must be residents of the school district, but may live anywhere in the district and are chosen by all the voters in the district.
+- If elected at large, candidates must be residents of the school district, but may live anywhere in the district and are chosen by all the voters in the district.

-- If a region plan is approved, school directors who reside in each region are elected by the voters of their respective regions, with each region electing an equal number.
-Regions must be approximately equal in population and the boundaries may need adjusting after each U.S. census.
+- If elected by region, school directors who reside in each region are elected by the voters of their respective regions, with each region electing an equal number.

-- Where a combination of at large and regionally elected directors is called for in the district’s established election plan, all regions have an equal number of school directors who reside in each region and who are elected by the voters of their region, and some directors are elected at large by voters district-wide.
+- Under combined plans, all regions elect an equal number of school directors who reside in each region and who are elected only by the voters of their region, and some directors are elected at large by voters districtwide.

 Who is eligible for election as a school director?